-The Middle Eastern Studies concentration is designed for students interested principally in the history, art and architecture, culture, politics and economics of the Arab world, Iran, Israel, and Turkey.
+The Middle Eastern Studies concentration is designed for students interested principally in the art and architecture, culture, economics, history, and politics of the Arab world, Iran, Israel, and Turkey.

 HUMANITIES AND THE ARTS